eszopiclone (Oral route)Pronunciation

 - For oral dosage form (tablets):

-- Adults—At first, 2 milligrams (mg) at bedtime.
-Your doctor may increase your dose as needed.
+- Adults—At first, 1 milligram (mg) at bedtime.
+Your doctor may adjust your dose as needed.
+However, the dose is usually not more than 3 mg per day.

-- Older adults—At first, 1 milligram (mg) at bedtime.
-Your doctor may increase your dose as needed.
+- Older adults—At first, 1 mg at bedtime.
+Your doctor may adjust your dose as needed.
+However, the dose is usually not more than 2 mg per day.

 - Children—Use and dose must be determined by your doctor.